sirius1b/sirius1b/README.md

 ### Hi there, I'm Lavanya 👋

-## I'm a Student, Learner and Passionate Individual!
+## I'm a E.C.E Undergrad at IIITD.

 - 🌱 I’m currently learning ROS and Control Theory.
 - 🥅 2020 Goals: Contribute more to Open Source projects.